Ijoko: Geography

-The Alake and the Olowu must unite because it was unity that gave Abeokuta the victory, the conquest and the ownership of Ota District.
-They must consult with their kiths and kins who have been on the ground for centuries.

-Ijoko's proximity with Lagos have always made it prosperous and civilised.

-The Origin of Modern Land Speculation in Ijoko

 Transport

-It is served by a station on the western network of the national railways since 1912 by virtue of a treaty signed with the United Kingdom by the Alake solely for this purpose as the officially recognised owner of the whole of Ota District Land for Abeokuta.
+It has been served by a station on the western network of the national railways since 1912 by virtue of a treaty signed with the United Kingdom by the Alake solely for this purpose as the officially recognised owner of the whole of Ota District Land for Abeokuta.
 Ijoko is also served by various road networks that leads to neighborhood city of Lagos, Idiroko, Ifo.